BMuuN/pico-rgbkeypad-streamdeck/README.md

 | E  	        | Left Alt + KeyPad 5   |
 | F  	        | Left Alt + KeyPad 6   |

-If you wish to use different keycodes them checkout the [Adafruit CircuitPython HID](https://github.com/adafruit/Adafruit_CircuitPython_HID/blob/master/adafruit_hid/keycode.py) module.
+If you wish to use different keycodes then checkout the [Adafruit CircuitPython HID](https://github.com/adafruit/Adafruit_CircuitPython_HID/blob/master/adafruit_hid/keycode.py) module.

-Please feel free to use Thonny and amend the key combinations as you see fit, just remember up run/upload your script to the Pico via Thonny.
+Please feel free to use Thonny and amend the key combinations as you see fit, just remember to run/upload your script to the Pico via Thonny.

-In order to get these key combination working in OBS Studio you need to map the keys to the "Hotkeys" function in ODB Studio.
-For example, the bottom right corner button on the Pico RG Keypad "F" is mapped to the Left Alt + KeyPad 6 combination.
-In OBS Studio open "Settings" -> "Hotkeys" and map your desired function as "Left Alt + KeyPad 6" button:
+In order to get these key combination working in OBS Studio you need to map the key combinations to the "Hotkeys" function in OBS Studio.
+For example, the bottom right corner button "F" on the Pico RGB Keypad is mapped to the `Left Alt + KeyPad 6` combination.
+In OBS Studio open "Settings" -> "Hotkeys" and map your desired function as `Left Alt + KeyPad 6`.
+It should appear like this:

 ![OBS Hotkey Mapping](/images/obs_hotkey.png)

+Feel free to clone this repo and modify `main.py` to your own needs and don't forget to checkout [Martin O'Hanlon](https://github.com/martinohanlon/pico-rgbkeypad) module to ready about the various API functions for interacting with the Pico RGB Keypad.